 The original Schlieffen Plan was later modified by other military leaders.

 Schlieffen’s plan was adopted by Helmuth von Moltke, chief of the German General Staff when war broke out in 1914.
 Moltke made some critical modifications to the plan, including reducing German forces making up the right hook attack into France and invading through Belgium, but not the Netherlands, during the initial offensive.

-The English army got involved immediately.
+The British army got involved immediately.

 Moreover, the violation of Belgium’s neutral territory drew England into the war since they had promised to defend Belgium under the Treaty of London of 1839.

 After facing fierce resistance in Belgium and with soldiers from the British Empire in the fight alongside France, Germany’s planned swift offensive was slowed.

 Russia was quicker to respond than Schlieffen had assumed.

 Russia also proved to be more adept at mobilizing its army than German military leaders had expected.
 Russia managed to attack East Prussia within 10 days in August 1914 – not six weeks as was earlier assumed.

 The Russian initial offensive was defeated, but their advances prompted Germany to send corps from France to East Prussia, bleeding Germany’s forces on the Western Front of essential fighting manpower.